https://invisible-island.net/ncurses/man/

 terminfo(5) discusses terminal capabilities at length and presents a

-complete list of cap-codes.
+complete list of standardized cap-codes. user_caps(5) presents other

 When retrieving capability values, the result depends upon the